Vaib-raksh/titanic-survival-prediction/README.md

 Python, Pandas, Scikit-learn, Matplotlib

 ## How to Run
-Open the notebook in Google Colab and run all cells.
+Open the notebook in Google Colab and run the cell.